 - One-to-one.
 A record in one database table is related to only one record in another table.
-For example, a single employee can be an author of multiple documents, but a single document can be linked only to one employee.
-This type is rare, it’s usually used for dividing the table into multiple columns or isolating parts of a table into different sections for better data security.
+For example, a single employee can have only one ID number.

 - One-to-many.
-A record in one table relates to one or to many records in the second table.
-For example, one book may relate to many authors and categories.
+A record in one table relates to many records in the second table.
+For example, one contract may relate to several business partners.

 - Many-to-many.
-Each record in two tables can relate to any number of records (or no records) in the other table.
-This kind of relationship requires at least three tables (e.g. books, authors, and publishers).
+Each record in two tables can relate to any number of records in the other table.
+For example, a book can have several authors, and each author can have written several books.

 These relationships are impossible in SharePoint.
 SharePoint list item IDs can’t be used to define relationships between different list items, just unlike primary and foreign keys, specific database identifiers, can do by linking tables.

 No large volume of items and binary data